Planting Hydrangea Macrophylla

 Phosphorus is the element that encourages bloom production.
 Follow the package instructions when applying fertilizer and be sure not to use too much.

 Over-fertilizing can cause hydrangeas to grow big green leaves, but stunt bloom production.

-Mori Gardens suggests using a Natural Transplant Fertilizer, ensuring both slow release and removes the risk of burning a plant from over use.
+Mori Gardens suggests using a Natural Transplant Fertilizer, ensuring both slow release and removes the risk of burning a plant from overuse.
 Look for a 4-10-2 at Mori Garden with our Acti-Sol natural hen manure and bone meal based fertilizer.

-Hydrangeas prefer well-drained, moist soil, but not wet; overwatering can cause hydrangea macrophylla to produce less flowers.
+Hydrangeas prefer well-drained, moist soil, but not wet; overwatering can cause hydrangea macrophylla to produce fewer flowers.
 Depending on your soil type, you will need to adjust how frequently and how much you water.

 Clay soil holds more water than sandy or loam soil types, and produces more runoff because it doesn’t allow as much water to soak in as a looser sandy soil.
 We recommend using a drip irrigation system, a soaker hose or hand watering the shrubs when the ground feels dry.